antonlukyanov/dl-docker/README.md

 ## How it works

-The main idea is that there is a (fat) base image and (lightweight) main images based on those.
+The main idea is that there is a base image and main images based on former.
 Building images and running containers is based on configuration files which specify what image to use and how to name things (image, containers etc).

-Currently this repository contains two images:
+Currently this repository contains two images (both images come with configured jupyterlab and sshd):

 - `Lab-tf1x` with tensorflow 1.x
 - `Lab-tf2x` with nightly build of tensorflow 2

-Both images come with configured jupyterlab and sshd.

 It is also possible to specify base image from docker hub.
 Example configuration: